ikeepers/learningGit/readme.txt

-GIt is a version control system git is  free software distributed under the GPL
+GIt is a distributed version control system git is  free software distributed under the GPL